jamielohoff/torchGB/docs/usage.rst

 .. _usage:

-Using the genomic bottleneck to compress models
+Using the Genomic Bottleneck to Compress Models
 ===============================================
 This guide explains the internals of **torchGB**.